This Pineapple Barbecue Sauce Recipe will blow your mind! Learn how easy it is to make your own condiments with this pineapple sauce recipe.

 - Cook until it’s the desired thickness.

-- Why is my barbecue sauce too thin?
-If your pineapple bbq sauce is not thick enough, you whisk some cold pineapple juice into a bit of cornstarch and add that to your saucepan.
+If your pineapple bbq sauce is not thick enough, whisk some cold pineapple juice with a bit of cornstarch and add that to your saucepan.

-- Why does my bbq sauce have lumps?
 Did you add the cornstarch directly to the saucepan?
 Never add dry cornstarch directly to hot liquids.
-Always mix it with a cold liquid until it is smooth and then add it to the hot mixture.
+Always mix it with a cold liquid until it is smooth, then add it to the hot mixture.

 If you’d like a few ideas of what you can do with this sauce, why not try it in one of these recipes.